-(1) The amounts in this column represent the aggregate grant date fair value of the restricted stock unit grants (RSUs), calculated in accordance with Financial Accounting Standards Board (FASB), Accounting Standards Codification, or ASC, Topic 718.
+- (1) The amounts in this column represent the aggregate grant date fair value of the restricted stock unit grants (RSUs), calculated in accordance with Financial Accounting Standards Board (FASB), Accounting Standards Codification, or ASC, Topic 718.
 These amounts do not necessarily correspond to the actual value that may be realized by the executive in connection with his RSU awards.
 The assumptions made in valuing the RSUs reported in this column are described in our audited consolidated financial statements (Note 3.
-Summary of Significant Accounting Policies - Stock-based compensation and Note 13, Stock-based Compensation) included in our Annual Report on Form 10-K for the year-ended December 31, 2020, as filed with the SEC.
-In accordance with SEC rules, the grant date fair value of any award subject to a performance condition is based upon the probable outcome of the performance conditions.
-RSU awards with performance conditions that have been deemed not probable of achievement as of the grant date have not been included in the this column as no compensation expense has been recognized under ASC Topic 718 during the year ended December 31, 2020.
-The grant date fair value of such excluded RSUs with performance conditions, assuming achievement of the highest level of performance conditions, are \$939,176, \$529,168, \$216,400, \$330,372, and \$330,372 for Mr. Miller, Dr. Mahmoud, Mr. Clavelli, Mr. Goldan and Mr. Marino, respectively.

-- (2) The amounts in this column represent the aggregate grant date fair value of the options grants, calculated in accordance with FASB ASC Topic 718.
+Summary of Significant Accounting Policies Stock-based compensation and Note 13, Stock-based Compensation) included in our Annual Report on Form 10-K for the year-ended December 31, 2021, as filed with the SEC.
+In accordance with SEC rules, the grant date fair value of any award subject to a performance condition is based upon the probable outcome of the grant date have not been included in this column as no compensation expense has been recognized under ASC Topic 718 during the year ended December 31, 2021.
+The grant date fair value of such excluded RSUs with performance conditions, assuming achievement of the highest level of performance conditions, are \$939,176, \$529,168, \$216,400, \$330,372, and \$330,372 for Mr. Miller, Dr. Mahmoud, Mr. Clavelli, Mr. Goldan and Mr. Marino, respectively. - (2) The amounts in this column represent the aggregate grant date fair value of the options grants, calculated in accordance with FASB ASC Topic 718.
 These amounts do not necessarily correspond to the actual value that may be realized by the executive in connection with his option awards.
 The assumptions made in valuing the option awards reported in this column are described in our audited consolidated financial statements (Note 3.
-Summary of Significant Accounting Policies - Stock-based compensation and Note 13, Stock-based Compensation) included in our Annual Report on Form 10-K for the year-ended December 31, 2020, as filed with the SEC. - (3) The amounts in this column represent performance bonuses earned by the named executive officers in the year shown based upon the achievement of pre-established performance objectives.
+Summary of Significant Accounting Policies Stock-based compensation and Note 13, Stock-based Compensation) included in our Annual Report on Form 10-K for the year-ended December 31, 2021, as filed with the SEC. - (3) The amounts in this column represent performance bonuses earned by the named executive officers in the year shown based upon the achievement of pre-established performance objectives.
 See "- Non-Equity Incentive Plan Compensation" below. - (4) The amounts in this column include matching contributions to the named executive officers' accounts under our 401(k) plan and premiums paid with respect to life insurance for the benefit of the named executive officers.
-For each executive officer, the 401(k) matching contribution was \$11,400 and \$11,200 for 2020 and 2019, respectively.
-Additionally, the amount in this column for Dr. Mahmoud includes a payment of \$11,073 in both 2020 and 2019 related to a life insurance policy for certain additional life insurance benefits pursuant to the terms of his employment agreement as described below under "Employment Agreements" below. - (5) Mr. Marino received a special bonus in the amount of \$100,000 for his superior contributions in 2019.
+The 401(k) matching contribution was \$11,600 and \$11,400 for 2021 and 2020, respectively, for each of our named executive officers other than Mr. Clavelli.
+The 401(k) matching contribution for Mr Clavelli was \$9,065 and \$11,400 for 2021 and 2020, respectively.
+Additionally, the amount in this column for Dr. Mahmoud includes a payment of \$11,073 in both 2021 and 2020 related to a life insurance policy for certain additional life insurance benefits pursuant to the terms of his employment agreement as described below under "Employment Agreements."